-There are astrophotography cameras that are great for photographing some emission nebulae that cannot be imaged with other cameras.
+There are dedicated astrophotography cameras (a Canon and a Nikon camera) that are great for photographing some emission nebulae that cannot be imaged with other cameras.
 These are dedicated cameras designed to collect the Red Hydrogen Alpha Emission from nebulae.

 - Nikon D810A – This is an astrophotography DSLR from Nikon.
 Normal DSLR and mirrorless cameras are not capable of recording the longer wavelength lights because of a filter in front of the sensor.
 These filters are replaced with IR filters in these astrophotography cameras and these filters can transmit more of the red hydrogen alpha wavelengths (four times greater sensitivity) making these dedicated gear for astrophotographers.

 - Canon EOS Ra – This is an astrophotography mirrorless camera from Canon that is capable of gathering the long wavelength red lights that will not be captured by other cameras.
 This camera also comes with an IR filter that is capable of transmitting 4 times more hydrogen alpha light.